lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

 ### How to do this
  - [This tutorial](https://wdl-runner.readthedocs.io/en/latest/GettingStarted/TutorialOverview/#tutorial-scenario) shows running a multi-stage workflow on GCP
-    - The workflow is **launched** with the Google Genomics Pipelines API
+    - The workflow is **launched** with Google Pipelines API
-    - The workflow is **defined** using the OpenWDL organization's Workflow Definition Language (WDL)
+    - The workflow is **defined** using WDL
-    - The workflow stages are **orchestrated** by the Broad Institute's Cromwell
+    - The workflow stages are **orchestrated** by cromwell
-    - When submitted using the Pipelines API, the workflow **runs** on multiple Google Compute Engine virtual machines.
+    - The workflow **runs** on multiple Compute Engine VMs
-      - First a master node is created for Cromwell
+      - a master node is created for cromwell
-      - Then Cromwell submits each stage of the workflow as one or more **separate pipelines**
+      - cromwell submits each workflow stage as 1+ **separate pipelines**
  - Run a Broad Institute GATK best practice pipeline on Google Genomics/Pipelines API using WDL and cromwell - l[link](https://cloud.google.com/genomics/docs/tutorials/gatk)

 ### How to verify you've done it
- - Review the files in the output destinations (CloudStorage buckets) to check they match the expected results
+ - Review the files in the output destinations (Cloud Storage buckets) to check they match the expected results
- - Use GCP Stackdriver to monitor the overhead (CPU, memory etc...usage) for the GCE VMs during job executions
+ - Use GCP Stackdriver to monitor the overhead (CPU, memory etc...usage) for the Compute Engine VMs during job executions

 ### Other Things to Know
  - Link to GATK Best Practice guidlines from The Broad - [link](https://software.broadinstitute.org/gatk/best-practices/)